 The total delay of a video input to the switcher output can vary according to the relationship of the input to the switcher reference.
-The switcher will automatically autotime inputs that fall within an autotiming window.
+The switcher will automatically autotime inputs that fall within an autotiming window (Table 5).
 Inputs must be within this range to be properly timed at the output.
 The calculation of the actual video delay of a specific input is the Nominal Switcher Delay minus the input time location within the autotiming window (the time location value can be zero, positive, or negative).
-A timing diagram of the input autotiming window and various switcher delay values is provided in Figure 65.